-The clocks go back an hour at 2am on Sunday 30 October 2016.
+The clocks go back one hour at 2:00am on Sunday 27 October 2019.
 But what does this mean for staff working a night shift?
 Must they be paid for working an extra hour?
 Or can they go home when they’ve worked their usual number of hours, even when the clock says they have an hour to go?

 When the clocks go back: FAQ